Ana Inês Inácio: designing the future of wireless communications

 RF Sensors: The Challenge of Making It Smaller and Faster 📡

 Inácio's work addresses the miniaturization of radio frequency components without sacrificing performance.
 Her designs optimize spectral efficiency and reduce noise in sensor systems.
 This enables more compact devices for high-speed communications.
-The engineer applies advanced circuit integration techniques, making antennas and modules take up less space.
+The engineer applies advanced circuit integration techniques, making antennas and modules occupy less space.
 A practical approach that brings 5G and future networks closer to everyday environments.

-When Your Phone Is Smarter Than Your Fridge (and Smaller) 📱
+When Your Phone Is Smarter Than Your Fridge (And Smaller) 📱